-Barry Island is variously famous for its Fun Fare (opened in 1926), the steam engine scrapyards of the 1960's or Gavin & Stacey (2007).
+This famous seaside resort was filled with noise and colour on the many day trips my family made when I was a small boy; today things are quieter.
+Barry Island is variously famous for its fun fare (opened in 1926), the steam engine scrapyards of the 1960's andthe TV comedy, Gavin & Stacey (2007).
 All are now gone and in the bleak mid-winter Barry, like so many other British seaside resorts, looks a little forlorn.
 That is what I have tried to portray in this collection of images, using software techniques to exaggerate the effect and emphasise the underlying sadness of life out-of-season.
-This is the other side of the Barry that was filled with noise and colour on the many day trips my family made when I was a small boy.